morgenman/Computer-Science/Theory of Computation/Theory of Computation.md

 	* Table method
 	* Only read epsilon symbol after character (on transition table)
 	* Start state can be different
+* Domain of DFA includes the powerset of the sets in the NFA (think epsilon transitions)
+* How to simplify states
+	* if no input states, remove state

 # ![[Regular Language]]